tadashibashi/fmod-cmake/README.md

     `fmod/<version>/lib/html5-w32`

 *Platform note:*
-The best way to set up Emscripten builds in CMake is by passing `-DCMAKE_TOOLCHAIN_FILE=<path/to/Emscripten.cmake>` during the CMake generation step.
-This flag's value should contain the actual path to the `Emscripten.cmake` toolchain file located in an Emscripten installation on your system.
-It's usually located in `<emsdk-root>/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
+The easiest and most reliable way to set up Emscripten builds in CMake is by passing the toolchain file to the CMake command line. e.g. `cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=<path/to/Emscripten.cmake>`

+Assuming you've already installed emsdk and the latest version of Emscripten, this file is usually located at `<emsdk-root>/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`

 ##### More platforms to come...